earthbound19/_ebPalettes/README.md

 Palettes in this collection are generated randomly and/or made by me, or may be collected from elsewhere.

-Where they are collected from elsewhere, I'm careful to avoid intellectual property concerns by referring only to public domain information (such as sources or times), without using any copyrightable or trademarkeable etc. information.
-The public domain information I use includes the math of what numbers are concerned with what palettes.
-You can't exert intellectual property control on numbers.
+Where they are collected from elsewhere, I'm careful to avoid intellectual property concerns by referring only to Public Domain information (such as sources or times), without any misuse of intellectual property associated with colors etc. The Public Domain information I use includes the math of what numbers are concerned with what palettes, because you can't exert intellectual property control on numbers.

 ## LICENSE